Katherine Dunn

-Katherine Karen Dunn (October 24, 1945 – May 11, 2016) was a novelist, journalist, voice artist, radio personality, book reviewer, and poet from Portland, Oregon.
+Katherine Karen Dunn (October 24, 1945 – May 11, 2016) was an American novelist, journalist, voice artist, radio personality, book reviewer, and poet from Portland, Oregon.
 She is best known for her novel Geek Love (1989).
 She was also a prolific writer on boxing.

 Early life

 Dunn was born in Garden City, Kansas, in 1945.
 She was the second-youngest of five siblings; her father left before she was two.
 Her mother, Velma Golly, an artist from North Dakota, married a mechanic or/and fisherman from the Pacific Northwest.
 The family moved often during her childhood.
 She went to high school in Tigard, Oregon, and later attended Reed College in Portland on a full scholarship, but never graduated.
 She suffered a difficult childhood due to poverty and a violent mother.
 She left home for good when she was 17.
 Poverty was an important element in her novels as well.
 In college she majored in philosophy and then psychology.